Aliases for ELP2 Gene

 GeneCards Summary for ELP2 Gene

 ELP2 (Elongator Acetyltransferase Complex Subunit 2) is a Protein Coding gene.
 Diseases associated with ELP2 include Mental Retardation, Autosomal Recessive 58 and Mental Retardation, Autosomal Recessive 48.
-Among its related pathways are Chromatin organization and TGF-Beta Pathway.
-GO annotations related to this gene include protein kinase binding and RNA polymerase II core binding.
+Among its related pathways are TGF-Beta Pathway and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and RNA polymerase II core binding.

 UniProtKB/Swiss-Prot for ELP2 Gene